 Once you're successfully matching the cards in the first few pages of Match Words, start on Word to Picture, where the baseboard cards show pictures, but the cards to match show words.
 You can continue to use all 3 activities in parallel, gradually building up the number of words your child recognises.
 The 4th activity, Picture to Word, is the opposite to Word to Picture, matching a word to one of 4 pictures.
 We recommend using this once your child has mastered the other 3 activities.
 This particular activity an also act as a particularly effective assessment tool, and in many cases has revealed a child's sight vocabulary to be much larger than expected.

 The 5th and 6th activities, Sound to Picture and Sound to Word, were designed in consultation with speech and language therapists, and can be used to encourage speech and test listening ability.
+By adjusting the volume, which can be done non-intrusively using an external keyboard, these activities can also be used for informal hearing testing.
+Audiologists may wish to add their own sounds, employ headphones, and calibrate the actual volume in dB: this will vary between devices.
+The use of external keyboards is explained in Chapter 8.

 The sound of each word is spoken, firstly when its card to match appears, and again when it has been matched correctly.
 If you touch the card to match before moving it (or the "?" in the sound-matching activities), the sound is played again.
 Once your child has gained familiarity with any of the first 4 activities, it may be helpful to turn off the first speaking of each word, to see if they can still play visually without audible cues: use the app's Settings to do this (see Chapter 4).